Last updated on October 12th, 2021 -

-If you are not familiar with UPS, FedEx, and DHL clearance fees in Canada, your Canadian customers will literally pay the price by getting forced to pay these fees when the package arrives at their door.
+If you are not familiar with UPS, FedEx, and DHL clearance fees into Canada, your Canadian customers will literally pay the price by getting forced to pay these fees when the package arrives at their door.

-Air and ground shipments have different fees.
+Air and ground shipments have different fees

 Carrier terminology decoder

 COD fee (Collect on Delivery): A COD fee is charged only to the receiver of the goods when they either do not have an account number to invoice the customs charges with FedEx, DHL, or UPS, or the importer did not pay them prior to customs clearance.
-UPS calls it by the name that seems to make most sense – an ICOD fee, whereas FedEx calls it a ROD fee and DHL Express calls it a transaction fee.
+UPS calls it by the name that seems to make the most sense – an ICOD fee, whereas FedEx calls it a ROD fee and DHL Express calls it a transaction fee.

-International Ground Delivery (US to CA): UPS and FedEx offer ground delivery from the United States to Canada, and DHL Express does not.
+International ground delivery (US to CA): UPS and FedEx offer ground delivery from the United States to Canada, and DHL Express does not.
 With UPS, it is called UPS Standard, and FedEx calls it International Ground.

-International Air Delivery (US to CA): UPS has a few different air services to Canada – UPS Express, Saver, and Expedited.
+International air delivery (US to CA): UPS has a few different air services to Canada – UPS Express, Saver, and Expedited.
 FedEx offers FedEx Priority and Economy, whereas DHL Express only offers their Express service.

-Reduce UPS, FedEx, and DHL Canadian brokerage fees
+How to reduce UPS, FedEx, and DHL Canadian brokerage fees

 Below are a few tips on how to reduce Canadian brokerage fees when you send a shipment DDP.

 1. Eliminate the COD fee